Protect a Japanese Sword Blade in Shipping

 nothing worse then getting a blade back from the

-polisher with a perfect finish except for the custom inspector's finger
+polisher with a perfect finish except for the customs inspector's finger

 prints rusted into the surface!
 An unmounted blade strapped